kosukekita/OSSG-seminar/README.md

-This repository includes input patient data and demo program for knee-osteoporosis-AI.
+This repository includes input patient data (patient details.xlsx) and demo program for knee-osteoporosis-AI (~.ipynb).